-The MELP codec evolved from improvements and modifications to another code excited linear predictive (CELP) coder known as LPC-10.
-An improved version of the algorithm is available, the mixed-excitation linear predictive enhanced (MELP enhanced or MELPe) vocoder.
+The MELP vocoder evolved from improvements and modifications to another code excited linear predictive (CELP) coder known as LPC-10.
+An enhanced version of the MELP algorithm is available, the mixed-excitation linear predictive enhanced (MELP enhanced or MELPe) vocoder.

 MELP encoding is robust in difficult acoustic environments with significant background noise and reverberation such as those frequently encountered in commercial and military communication systems.
 The MELP encoder speech compression algorithm is very efficient in its computational requirements.
 This translates into relatively low power consumption, an important consideration for portable systems.

 The MELP decoder uses extensive lookup tables and models of the human voice to extract and regenerate speech.
 The MELP algorithm is tuned to regenerate the English language and, as a result, speakers of non-Germanic languages generally rate MELP speech intelligibility more poorly than English speakers.

 MELP vocoder audio quality is achieved using a mixed-excitation model that can produce more natural sounding speech than traditional pitched-excited LPC speech coders because the MELP algorithm can represent a richer ensemble of possible speech characteristics.
 The LPC vocoders use either a periodic pulse train or white noise as the excitation for an all-pole synthesis filter.
 These vocoders do produce intelligible speech at very low bit rates, but they sometimes sound mechanical or buzzy and are prone to annoying thumps and tonal noises.
 These problems arise from the inability of a simple pulse train used in LPC algorithms to reproduce a complete range of voiced audio.